camunda/camunda-docs-manual/content/update/patch-level.md

 * ejb
 * jpa

-Depending on your deployment scenario, there might be even less needed Galleon layers.
+Depending on your deployment scenario, there might be even fewer needed Galleon layers.
 For example, if you don't use EJBs, you can omit the `ejb` layer.
 However, the above list covers the most common use cases.

 ##### Distribution Changes